Member Handbook

 If you need equipment or supplies, discuss your needs with your care manager.
 Your care manager can help you get the equipment and supplies you need.
 NC Innovations waiver funds cannot pay for equipment or supplies covered by your private health insurance, Medicare, TRICARE or NC Medicaid.
 For more information on durable medical equipment available under Medicaid, visit the webpage Durable Medical Equipment.

 Some equipment and supplies are covered under specific NC Innovations waiver services.
-Each service has categories of coverable items and how they are approved.
-Because gathering the information needed for approval takes time, you should let your care manager know your needs as soon as possible so the needed items can be added to your ISP and the supporting documentation obtained.
+Each service has service has categories of items that are covered and how they are approved.
+Getting the needed information for approval takes time, so be sure to let your care manager know your needs as soon as possible.
+The items will need to be added to your ISP and supporting documentation obtained.

-Your care manager can help you try to locate another way to pay for an item or supply that is not otherwise covered through NC Medicaid, the NC Innovations waiver, your private health insurance or Medicare.
+Your care manager can help you try to find another way to pay for an item or supply that is not covered through NC Medicaid, the NC Innovations waiver, your private health insurance or Medicare.

 Location of Services